 Linux is a case-sensitive language.

-If your index file (index.html, home.html, index.php, etc.) is not in appropriate case, convert into lowercase.
+If your index file (index.html, home.html, index.php, etc.) is not in the appropriate case, convert it to lowercase.

-Here we can help you to recognize the Index file as it varies.
+Here, we can help you recognize the index file as it varies.

 2.Complete DNS Propagation